pyqtgraph/pyqtgraph/doc/source/how_to_use.rst

     pg.show(imageData)  # imageData must be a numpy array with 2 to 4 dimensions

-We're only scratching the surface here--these functions accept many different data formats and options for customizing the appearance of your data.
+We're only scratching the surface here, these functions accept many different data formats and options for customizing the appearance of your data.

 Displaying windows from within an application